Joe, Grichuk lead Rockies over Cubs 4-3 for rare road win

 Connor Joe hit a solo homer for last-place Colorado, and Brendan Rodgers had a run-scoring groundout.
-Ryan Feltner (3-8) pitched 5 1/3 innings of three-run ball for his first win since Aug.
+Staked to an early four-run lead, Ryan Feltner (3-8) pitched 5 1/3 innings of three-run ball for his first win since Aug.
 9.

+”It helps you settle in,” Feltner said of the early advantage. ”Our offense did a great job of working the other pitcher and that was really great.
+I was ahead of a lot of hitters and that helped.”

 Colorado is tied with Kansas City for the worst road record in the majors at 24-48.
 It took two of three at Wrigley Field for its first road series win since July 7-10 at Arizona.
 It also closed out a 3-2 trip against the White Sox and Cubs for its first winning road trip since June 7-12.